Termlink/PopcornTime-UnifiedRemote/README.md

 # PopcornTime Remote
-Original project hasn't been updated in years so I decided to fix it, doesn't use the API as its too stable.
+Original project hasn't been updated in years so I decided to fix it, this doesn't use the API as its not very stable.

 A simple keyboard mapped remote for [PopcornTime](https://popcorntime.sh)